ToposInstitute/CT-corpus/README.md

 # CT corpora
 A directory to collect  corpora obtained from textbooks in Category Theory.
+We have permission from Tom Leinster, Emily Riehl, and Rob Goldblatt to use their books for experiments extracting math concepts.

-The first corpus is Leinster's book "Basic Category Theory".
+The first corpus uses Leinster's book "Basic Category Theory".
 Tom Leinster's book is CC 4.0 BY in the arxiv.
-Adding both pdf and tex source from https://arxiv.org/format/1612.09375
+Adding both pdf and tex source from https://arxiv.org/format/1612.09375.

-We have permission from both Emily Riehl and Rob Goldblatt to use their books for experiments extracting math concepts.

 Riehl's book "Category Theory in Context", was published in November 2016 by Dover Publications.
 Emily hosts a free PDF copy of her book [here](https://emilyriehl.github.io/files/context.pdf), see her [page](https://math.jhu.edu/~eriehl/context/).